vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/State-Machines/Arithmetic/Arithmetic-State-Machine-typ.md

 (x_1[0] \cdot y_1[15]) + (x_1[1] \cdot y_1[14]) + \dots + x_2[15] -
 y_3[15]$.

-This is the time when $y_2$ come into place.
+This is the time when $y_2$ comes into the picture.

-Since we have filled the first $256$ bits of the result of the operation (and the result can be made of more than $256$ bits) we need a new register to place the result from this point.
+Since we have filled the first $256$ bits of the result of the operation (and the result can be made of more than $256$ bits), we need a new register to place the result from this point.
 We change the addition of $x_2[i] - y_3[i]$ by $-y_2[i]$.

-Therefore, we obtain that
+Therefore, we obtain that:

 $$
 \begin{aligned}